nox7/mc-bedrock-villager-system/README.md

 ### Items
 - Iron Drill has been added.
 It specializes in mining basic stones (not ores, dirt, trees, or anything else) in high speeds compared to pickaxes.

+### Blocks
+The following blocks with recipes (find them in the in-game recipe book in the crafting menu) have been added.
+- Oven (Not furnace functional yet until Mojang let's us have custom furnaces)
+- Light stone countertops
+- White wood cabinets
+- Dark wood cabinets
+- Stack of gold bars (RTX supported)